MicrosoftDocs/VBA-Docs/api/Access.ChartSeries.PercentageDataLabelDecimalPlaces.md

 # ChartSeries.PercentageDataLabelDecimalPlaces property (Access)

-Returns or sets the demimal places for percentage data labels - only applicable to Pie, Arc and Doughnut Modern Charts (only available in Current Channel).
+Returns or sets the demimal places for percentage data labels - only applicable to Pie, Arc, and Doughnut Modern Charts (only available in Current Channel).
 Read/write **[AcPercentageDataLabelDecimalPlaces](Access.AcPercentageDataLabelDecimalPlaces.md)**.

 ## Syntax